P0Q0/PQ/README.txt

 module a_6
 : notifications, notify types, grammar: sealed, typealias, object, data, interface, channels, sdk versioning, inheritance, encapsulation, abstraction, polymorphism, intents: explicit and implicit, custom api

+module a_7
+: TODO:  module a_7, cameraX

+module a_8
+: TODO:  module a_8, fragments

 * Note about modernization *
  * The following could be added to "modernize" the application: *